Nike not renewing franchise agreements in Russia - newspaper

 Nike did not immediately respond to a request for comment.

-Up And Run operates 37 stores across Russia, from St Petersburg to Novosibirsk, and its website listed 28 of them as still open.
+"I don't think there will be import substitution," said another Muscovite, Andrei.
+"We don't have opportunities for this in our country.
+I think there will be a shortage, like in the 80s or the start of the 90s."

-Reuters has visited three Nike stores this month, including its flagship central Moscow store, which has been operating as usual.
+Meanwhile Alexander, another resident, said Nike's exit was not important as plenty of brands remained.

-Vedomosti cited data from Rospatent, Russia's patent office, as saying that franchise agreements with Up And Run, as well as other franchisees A3 Sport and Yar, expire on May 26.
+Vedomosti cited data from Rospatent, Russia's patent office, as saying that franchise agreements with Up And Run and two other franchisees expire on May 26.

 Nike has made other efforts to distance itself from Russia, pulling its kit sponsorship for Spartak Moscow, one of Russia's most popular football clubs, which subsequently axed its second-tier team, citing financial difficulties.